ivogeorg/cpe-microbit-project/README.md

 **Sun, Dec 2, 2018, by 23:59**

-**Note:** You can submit your URL at any time before the deadline on Canvas, but only your latest commit on Github before the deadline will be evaluated.
+**Note:** You can submit your URL at any time before the deadline on Canvas.
+Only your latest commit on Github earlier than the deadline will be evaluated.

 ### 4. Project report